 Submission

-Please provide a pdf file to show what functionalities your homework has.
+Please provide a pdf file to show what functionalities your programs have.

 For example, is it able to be compiled by gcc?
 Does it meet all requirements?

 If you can run your C program, please provide a screenshot to show how it works just like the examples in this document.